 We'd tell you more, but we would have the censor on our tails

-- Thirsty Desert: As indicated above, the duo spend time wandering across a comedic version of one of these.
+- Thirsty Desert: The duo spend time wandering across a comedic version of one of these.

 - 13 Is Unlucky: It's subtle, but Hope says that he was born on September 13, 1913.
 "It was a Friday."
 (Never mind that it was actually a Saturday...)